Artist Statement

 “Les racines flottantes / Floating Roots / Raíces flotantes”

-I am interested in what is emotionally inherited from exile, even without having lived it directly — that feeling of never being completely at home, yet never entirely foreign.
+My work explores the tension between belonging and being outside, between nostalgia and adaptation.
+I am interested in what is emotionally inherited from exile, even without having lived it directly — that subtle feeling of never being completely at home, yet never entirely foreign.

-Paper, fragile and transportable, becomes a metaphor for the migrant body; photography captures a moment of fleeting rootedness; installation creates spaces where memory, displacement, and identity converse in the present.
+I work with paper, drawing, photography, and installation — mediums that allow traces, layers, and imprints to emerge.
+Paper, fragile and transportable, becomes a metaphor for the migrant body; photography captures moments of fleeting rootedness; installation creates spaces where memory, displacement, and identity can meet and coexist in the present.

-My works arise both from personal experience and from a concern with the contemporary world: new migrations, the rejection of the foreigner, the fragility of human borders.
+My works arise both from personal experience and from a broader concern with the contemporary world: new migrations, the rejection of the foreigner, and the fragility of human borders.
+I approach travel as a contemporary condition — not only physical, but also emotional and symbolic.

 Bio